dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ### [Project Spotlight - Oqtane](https://dotnetfoundation.org/projects/spotlight)

-In this iteration of Project Spotlight, .NET Foundation Marketing Committee Member Isaac Levin speaks member of the .NET Foundation Projects Committee Shaun Walker to talk about his project Octane, which recently launched version 2.0 at .NET Conf 2020.
+Each month Project Spotlight shines a light on an interesting open source project and its maintaners.
+In this iteration, .NET Foundation Marketing Committee member, Isaac Levin, speaks with the .NET Foundation Projects Committee Chair, Shaun Walker, to [talk about his project Octane](https://dotnetfoundation.org/projects/spotlight) which recently launched version 2.0 at .NET Conf 2020.

 Oqtane is a modular application framework which accelerates the development of modern digital experiences.
-It was architected from the ground up to utilize Blazor, a modern single-page application framework for building interactive web apps with C# and .NET Core.
+It was architected from the ground up to utilize Blazor, a modern single-page application framework for building interactive web apps with C# and .NET.
 Oqtane offers advanced capabilities such as multi-tenancy, a fully dynamic page compositing model, designer friendly themes, extensibility via third party plug-in modules, a headless API, and supports Blazor Server and Blazor WebAssembly hosting models.

 ### New Projects